astridx/meinblog/sik/r/the-soundcloud-client-in-react-redux/index.md

 ---
-title: "The SoundCloud Client in React + Redux"
+title: 'The SoundCloud Client in React + Redux'
-description: "Build a React + Redux SoundCloud Client.
+description: 'Build a React + Redux SoundCloud Client.
 It is a huge tutorial where you build an example real world application.
 Learn React JS and Redux along the way.
-Consume the SoundCloud API, login and interact..."
+Consume the SoundCloud API, login and interact...'
-date: "2016-06-11T13:50:46+02:00"
+date: '2016-06-11T13:50:46+02:00'
-categories: ["React", "Redux"]
+categories: ['React', 'Redux']
-keywords: ["react redux"]
+keywords: ['react redux']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />